czymara/czymara.github.io/_pages/research.md

 ---
-title: "Research"
+title: "Research & Publications"
 permalink: /research/
 ---

 <a href="https://scholar.google.com/citations?user=khPqHmgAAAAJ" target="_blank"><img src="/code/citations/out/czymara_scholar_citations.png" width="300" height="300"  align="right"></a>

 My research primarily explores migration and conflict, emphasizing the dynamics of public attitudes, political discourses, and mass media.
-My contributions have garnered significant recognition, evidenced by *over 950 citations* noted on [Google Scholar](https://scholar.google.com/citations?user=khPqHmgAAAAJ) (see plot on the right), ranking in the *top 5%* for citations according to [Web of Science](https://www.webofscience.com/wos/woscc/citation-report/7498adfe-81e2-4bb1-b558-a87d3214a0b8-c9bdcf3b) and in the *top 2%* compared to peers with similar academic age on [ResearchGate](https://www.researchgate.net/profile/Christian-Czymara/stats).
+My contributions have garnered significant recognition, evidenced by *over 1,000 citations* noted on [Google Scholar](https://scholar.google.com/citations?user=khPqHmgAAAAJ) (see plot on the right), ranking in the *top 5%* for citations according to [Web of Science](https://www.webofscience.com/wos/woscc/citation-report/7498adfe-81e2-4bb1-b558-a87d3214a0b8-c9bdcf3b) and in the *top 2%* compared to peers with similar academic age on [ResearchGate](https://www.researchgate.net/profile/Christian-Czymara/stats).
 Moreover, most of my papers are individually in [Altmetric's](https://oxfordjournals.altmetric.com/details/27636896) *top 5%* of all research outputs and among [Scopus'](https://www.scopus.com/authid/detail.uri?authorId=57190279510#tab=metrics) *top 25%* most cited articles globally (their highest category).

 All my studies are freely available, either as open-access publications or as preprints.
 Interested readers can find the PDFs of the published versions in the list below, indicated by the 🔓.